Archive for April, 2005

-Times Dispatch on Blogging
+Times-Dispatch on Blogging

 Well, earlier this week a happy little e-mail floats into my inbox from the Richmond Times Dispatch asking if I’d like to be interviewed about Virginia bloggers.
 And I figure, sure, why not.
 Besides, it’s probably a blanket e-mail and I’ll just get lost in the crowd.